Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Comparison with Other Works

 In the special case of $\ell_1$-minimization, our problem setting and the notion of robustness is also the same as the classical paper \cite{candes2006stable} by Cand\`{e}s.
-In Theorem 1 of that paper, it is shown that (in the notation of our paper) if the RIP constants satisfy $\delta_{3k}+3\delta_{4k}<2$ then RRC holds while robustness constant $C$ may depend on $\delta_{4k}$.
+In Theorem 1 of that paper, it is shown that (in the notation of our paper) if the RIP constants $\delta_{3k}+3\delta_{4k}<2$ then RRC is satisfied while robustness constant $C$ may depend on $\delta_{4k}$.
 Later, the same author provided a similar but improved result on robustness in \cite{candes2008restricted}, where the assumption depends on $\delta_{2k}$ instead of $\delta_{4k}$.
-However it is will known that the RIP constant is hard to compute or provide a precise estimate.
-Moreover, according to a comparative study of \cite{blanchard2011compressed}, performance estimates based on RIP is usually not as sharp as analysis based on Gordon's theorem in the proportional growth setting.
+However the known estimates of RIP constant usually contains implicit constants that are hard to compute.
+Moreover, according to a comparative study of \cite{blanchard2011compressed}, performance estimates for exact recovery based on RIP is often not as sharp as analysis based on Gordon's theorem in the proportional growth setting.
+This implies that Gordon's theorem also provides a better estimate for the robustness constant, since the threshold for exact recovery coincides with the threshold for $C<\infty$ in the $\ell_1$ case.

+While the setup of Corollary~\ref{as} is well suited and common for signal processing and communication applications, there are other notions of robustness in other settings.
+For example, in statistical learning one is often interested in the minimax rates for recoveries of sparse vectors.
+In \cite{raskutti2011minimax} the $\ell_2$ minimax rates for high-dimensional linear regression over $\ell_q$-balls were derived, and the analysis therein used a similar restricted eigenvalue assumption \cite{raskutti2010restricted}.
+However the problem studied in \cite{raskutti2011minimax} is different from ours in several notable ways.
+For instance, \cite{raskutti2011minimax} concerns the \emph{optimal} estimator for a signal belonging to an \emph{$\ell_q$-ball}, whereas our paper considers reconstructing a strictly sparse signal (i.e.~in a certain \emph{$\ell_0$-ball}) via \emph{$\ell_p$-minimization}.
+For strictly sparse signals and optimal estimators under Gaussian noises, the noise sensitivity $C<\infty$ whenever the number measurement is larger than the sparsity; see \cite{wu2012optimal}.